luigigubello/My-Twitter-World/tweets-analysis/README.md

   --ulang TEXT    Optional argument.
 Language of accounts to analyze --chunksize INT Optional argument.
 Default is 1000000.
 Decrease if you run into memory issues -v              Optional argument.
-Verbose mode that print more information --help          Show this message and exit.
+Verbose mode that print more information --csv-out       Optional argument.
+Write output of analysis to CSV files --help          Show this message and exit.

   ```